 - Check whether the funeral services director or embalmer is licensed with the Secretary of State as Georgia law requires.
 Please note that this does not imply an endorsement by the state.

 - Be an informed consumer.
-Shop around and talk with friends and family.
-Product mark-ups can be as high as 3,000 percent.
+To help you steer clear of high product mark-ups, shop around and talk with friends and family.

 - Since funeral home providers cannot determine how long a casket will preserve a body, you can save money by avoiding expensive “sealed” or “protective” caskets.